 Tell us about your new book

-Oskar and Nanuk is my first children book.
+Oskar and Nanuk is my first children's book.
 It is a story about a llama and sloth helping each other find themselves.
 When a storm threatens to turn Nanuk into a soggy mop, she decides to leave her hill and find shelter from the rain in the jungle.
 The following morning she awakens to the alarming sight of an odd looking beast with long, clawed arms, hanging above her.
 It’s Oskar, a sweet but slightly smelly sloth.
-When Nanuk realised that she’s lost, Oskar offers to help.
+When Nanuk realises that she’s lost, Oskar offers to help.
 The marvellous view from his perch in the tallest tree for miles is filled with rainbows and promise.
 But something scary keeps him from chasing adventure - a rather unsettling earthworm experience.
 Together, Oskar and Nanuk work to overcome their fears and they find far more than what they were expecting.

 The story is told in rhyme.
 It has super colourful illustrations throughout, it is 32 pages long and is self published.

 What inspired you when working on this project?